NuanBaobao/NuanBaobao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi！I am a first year Master student at University of Electronic Science and Technology of China.
+Hi！I am a first year Master student at University of Electronic Science and Technology of China (UESTC).
 My advisor is <a href='https://scholar.google.com/citations?user=-kSTt40AAAAJ&hl=zh-CN'>Shuhang Gu</a>.
 I received the B.S. degree from the <a href='https://www.cs.sdu.edu.cn/'>Shangdong University</a> in 2023.

 My research interest is BEV perception, image/video generation and so on.
 My Google Scholar is <a href='https://scholar.google.com/citations?hl=zh-CN&user=tyYxiXoAAAAJ'>Jinhua Zhang</a>.